melvio/lifting-volumes-overview/README.md

 Minimum Effective Volume (MEV) - The least amount of volume needed to make gains.

-MAV = Maximum Adaptive Volume (MAX) - The range of volumes in which you make your best gains.
+Maximum Adaptive Volume (MAV) - The range of volumes in which you make your best gains.
 It’s a much more of a range than the other volume landmarks because it changes greatly within each training mesocycle (week to week).

 Maximum Recoverable Volume (MRV) - The total amount of volume above which you start impeding your progress. (i.e. above which you get negative return on investment)